Table of contents

 Since we are now able to retrieve the list of users from our GraphQL server.
 Let’s connect the other resolvers such as Create User and Update User with the useMutation hook.

-We could write our GraphQL query command under the operations/user.js directory with the aid of imported gql
+We could write our GraphQL query command under the operations/user.js directory with the aid of imported gql function from @apollo/client package.

 import { gql } from "@apollo/client";